 1016 (30th November)

 Edward’s half-brother, King Edmund II, died and Cnut became King of all England.

 Edward, his younger brother Alfred and their sister Godgifu were sent back to Normandy.

 Edward’s mother, Emma of Normandy, married King Cnut.

 Edward’s half-brother Harthacnut

 was born to Emma of Normandy and King Cnut.

 1035 (12th November)

-King Cnut died and Edward’s half-brother, Harthacnut, was proclaimed King.
-However because he was absent in Denmark, Cnut’s son Harold, by his first wife, was appointed regent.
+King Canute died and Edward’s half-brother, Harthacnut, was proclaimed King.
+However because he was absent in Denmark, Canute’s son Harold, by his first wife, was appointed regent.

 1035 (late December)